mit-ll/nemo/README.txt

-# Nemo
+#### Nemo ####

 Nemo is a custom Verilog compiler backend target module to be used along side the open source frontend Verilog compiler tool Icarus Verilog (http://iverilog.icarus.com/).
 Nemo allows an IC designer to create signal dependency graphs for any signal(s) in the design after it has been synthesized and mapped.

+Nemo is initially invoked by the Icarus Verilog (IVL) frontend compiler and interacts with the data structures created by IVL via the IVL API defined by in the "ivl_target.h" header file.
+In order to use Nemo, one must first build/install IVL before building/installing Nemo.

-Nemo takes as input a Verilog netlist (the output from a Verilog synthesis tool) and a Verilog description of the standard cell modules inputs and outputs.
-Nemo identifies critical signals in the input netlist based on a regular expression (defined in the "nemo.h" file) match and generates a signal dependency graph to identify which signals in a design have the potential to influence a critical signal.
+Nemo takes as input a Verilog netlist (the output from a Verilog synthesis tool) and a Verilog netlist describing the standard cell modules used for synthesis.
+Nemo identifies critical signals in the input netlist based on a regular expression (defined in the "nemo.h" file) match and generates a signal dependency graph (to a graph depth also defined in the "nemo.h" file) to identify which signals in a design have the potential to influence a critical signal.
 Nemo outputs the critical signal dependency graph in DOT graph description language file.

-To make detecting distributed counter-registers practical, we use connection information from the circuit in question to limit the register combinations checked by our existing analysis flow.
-We represent connection information as a dataflow graph.
-Creating a dataflow graph for a circuit requires parsing the textual description of the circuit and connecting the individual assignments to form a graph.
-To maximize compatibility and reduce engineering effort, we use Icarus Verilog to parse circuits described in Verilog.
-Once parsed we walk the parse tree to build a dataflow graph for the circuit.
-Finally, we use the dataflow graph to determine all possible combinations of registers in a design.
-The resulting combinations feed directly into our existing flow for detecting coalesced counter registers.

-Icarus Verilog supports adding functionality via modules called backends.
-Backends interact with Icarus Verilog via the backend dll API.
-Using the API means that we should be able to build our backend (tgt-ttb) independently from Icarus Verilog, but for now we need to compile our backend and Icarus Verilog together.
+Example Nemo input files, a Verilog netlist and a standard cell Verilog netlist, are available in the "netlists/" directory.
+Example Nemo output files, a DOT file and a PDF visual representation of the DOT file, are available in the "graphs/" directory.

+#### Cloning Git Repositories ####

+1. Clone IVL Repo --> git clone
+1. Clone IVL Repo --> git clone

+# Building/Installing IVL

+# Building/Installing Nemo

 # Checkout